edahelsinki/slisemap_interactive/README.md

 4. __[χiplot](https://github.com/edahelsinki/xiplot):__ As a plugin that adds loading and plotting of Slisemap objects.
-To use the plugin, just install the package in the same Python environment as [χiplot](https://github.com/edahelsinki/xiplot). __(This has not yet been implemented!)__
+To use the plugin, just install the package in the same Python environment as [χiplot](https://github.com/edahelsinki/xiplot). __(This is currently in an experimental state!)__

 ## Installation